 Nokia Navigator full review

-We're surprised to find it doesn't have a touchscreen, since the screen itself is so large.
-But the batteries seem to run down fairly sharpish, so we can only assume Nokia thought it wise not to chance it.
+Despite a few niggles, the Navigator is a pretty likeable device.
+You can continue to view your route even when you've flipped up the Nokia's slide-up screen to access the phone keypad, and the integration with your contacts is well managed.
+We're surprised to find it doesn't have a touchscreen since the handset is so large, but the batteries seem to run down fairly sharpish, so we can only assume Nokia thought it wise not to chance it.

 Nokia Navigator: Specs

 - traffic updates via GPS, speed camera alerts included